The subtle statistics of the distance ladder: On the distance prior and selection effects

-As model parameters, distances require priors: the probability distributions we expect for them before any observation is carried out.
+Distances cannot be measured directly.
+They must be inferred as (latent) model parameters given observables pertaining to them.
+These typically relate to ``standard candles'' or ``standard rulers'', astrophysical objects whose absolute brightness or length scale can be calibrated.
+In conjunction with a measured relative brightness (flux) or scale (angular size), this enables inference of distances to the objects.
+Distances therefore require priors: the probability distributions we expect for them before any observation is carried out.
 It is sometimes considered that ``uninformative'' priors, which allow the posterior to be determined by the data likelihood, are uniform or flat.
 In some cases, a flat prior is reasonable for want of a better assumption, but in others, the physics of the situation (reflected in the data-generation process) dictates the ``correct'' prior, namely the one that leads to an unbiased inference.
 The distance $r$ is such a case: since objects are intrinsically uniformly distributed in space and space is three-dimensional, the distribution of objects' distances increases as $r^2$.
 The first main aim of this paper is to show that this requires one's prior on distance to also go as $r^2$, and to quantify the bias induced by any other choice.